-The Architecture Planning Process: How long do Architectural Plans take?
+The Architecture Planning Process: How long do Architectural Designs take to complete?

 Embarking on a project like a home renovation or knock down rebuild is an exciting journey and, of course, establishing your new architectural design and floor plan is a key component of this.